Memory

 Average monthly revenue: $12,000,000 COP.

-The description is entity-specific.
+The description is per-entity.
 You can have a detailed personal description and a business one with completely different context.

-The combination of these three forms -- structured data for precision, conversational memory for continuity, and explicit description for permanent context -- is what lets Clatri know you in a way that a general-purpose chatbot can't replicate.
+The combination of these three forms (structured data for precision, semantic memory on demand for continuity, and explicit description for permanent context) is what lets Clatri know you in a way a general chatbot cannot replicate.

 A single chat

-In ChatGPT, Claude.ai, or Gemini App, you create separate chat sessions: one to get help with an email, another to talk about cooking, another for code.
-Each session is an independent thread with its own context, and if you want to revisit something you said in another conversation, you have to find it yourself.
+In ChatGPT, Claude.ai or the Gemini App, you create separate chat sessions: one to ask for help with an email, another to talk about cooking, another about code.
+Each session is an independent thread with its own context, and if you want to pick up something you said in another conversation, you have to find it yourself.

 Clatri works differently.
-Since its purpose is to be your agent for everything -- finances, health, tasks, projects -- it uses a single continuous chat per entity.
+Since its purpose is to be your agent for everything (finances, health, administration and productivity), it adopts a single continuous chat per entity.
 There are no sessions to open and close.
-You talk to it and the agent keeps your recent messages plus the relevant fragments it retrieves from your semantic memory, which gives it continuity without you having to repeat context.
-It doesn't need separate sessions because its tools operate on your database: the real context isn't in the conversation, it's in your data.
+You talk to it and the agent has your recent messages in mind; when needed, it searches your semantic memory and queries your database.
+It doesn't need separate sessions because its tools operate on your data: the real context isn't in the conversation, it's in your data.